xieyuheng/inner/source/_posts/quotes.md

 - If you're good at something, never do it for free.
   - The Joker

+### Lie

+- A lie is as simple as the hardest art.
+  - A frient of Nina Gierasimczuk

 ### Love

 - In general when you feel in life, not necessarily when your heart broken,